RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory

-Another class of tree ensemble model primitives is the boosting-based model, which is commonly utilized for both classification and regression tasks.
+Another class of tree-based ensemble model primitives is the boosting-based model, which is commonly utilized for both classification and regression tasks.
 In contrast to bagging, which trains multiple fully-grown decision trees independently, boosting \cite{Boosting} trains shallow decision trees sequentially, with each tree attempting to correct the errors of its predecessors.
-During training, boosting fits the first tree on the entire dataset, and each subsequent tree is trained to correct the errors of its predecessors, with errors being reevaluated at each step as new trees are added to the ensemble.
+During training, boosting fits the first tree on the entire dataset, and each subsequent tree is trained to correct the errors of the previous ones, with errors being reevaluated at each step as new trees are added to the ensemble.
 When making a prediction, the final result is computed as a weighted sum of individual tree predictions rather than relying on majority voting or averaging, as trees in boosting-based models contribute with different importance weights.
 While the error correction mechanism and the sequential training process adapt the models to task complexity, they are more susceptible to overfitting and therefore rely heavily on model pruning.
 However, since the training phase leverages interactions among trees, post-pruning can disrupt these inter-tree dependencies, leading to catastrophic accuracy degradation.
 Consequently, boosting-based models often opt for pre-pruning algorithms such as limiting maximum depth and minimum impurity decrease.
-However, modern boosting implementations, such as XGBoost, can easily contain thousands of trees, resulting in substantial memory consumption.
-Additionally, the irregular and non-deterministic memory access patterns in tree traversal make efficient execution on conventional hardware challenging.
-To mitigate these inefficiencies, content-addressable memory (CAM) enables massively parallel in-memory search, significantly improving inference speed and efficiency.
+Nevertheless, modern boosting implementations, such as XGBoost, can easily contain thousands of trees, resulting in substantial memory consumption.
+Additionally, the irregular tree structures and non-deterministic memory access patterns make efficient inference on conventional hardware particularly challenging.
+These limitations underscore the potential of CAM, which replaces the time- and energy-consuming memory accesses with efficient in-memory search.